manzinello/mailgo.js.org/docs/configuration.md

 };
 ```

 you are excluding Yahoo Mail and Skype.
-At the moment in mailgo you can exclude every actions except for ´copy´ and ´default´, that are always enabled.
+At the moment in mailgo you can exclude every actions except for `copy` and `default`, that are always enabled.

 ## Mailgo configuration in window